Supersonic-Sites/leachanel/content/en/services.md

       the bride, and a joyful atmosphere of anticipation for the big day.
 Cheers to you! <br><br>

-      I offer makeup applications for the bride as well as bridesmaid(s) and the mother-of-the-bride.
+      I offer makeup applications for the bride as well as for bridesmaids and the mother-of-the-bride.
     service: Wedding Makeup
     title: Makeup
     type: img_half_right_toggle